Mad Men star Christina Hendricks is married - ExBulletin

 The couple began dating in 2020 and Hendricks announcement on her Instagram page in 2023 that they were engaged, writing at the time, we proposed and said yes!!!
 I will love and care for him forever.

-Hendricks was previously married to actor Geoffrey Arend for 10 years before announcing their separation in 2019.
+Hendricks was previously married to actor Geoffrey Arend for 10 years prior. announcing their separation in 2019.

 |